JaccovanWijk/PassSafe/PROCESS.md

 # Day 9 20 - 06 - 2018
 Third day in a row on this problem.
 I fixed some minor things that I encountered while searching while searching for the isue.
 I determined that the problem must be with dublicate names, because the answer of a question is overwritten without my consent.

+# Day 11-13
+Last few days have been trying to fix the problem I had.
+First I tried my best to find the problem in the excisting code, but yesterday I decided to start from scratch and make a new helper.
+This is a less efficient way but if it'll work I'll be very happy.
+The only things i like to still add are the password request and changing the password.
+Both need the changing encryption code that i'm struggling with.

+# Day 14 27 - 06 - 2018
+Last try to fix the bugs, otherwise I'll ditch the idea.
+It would be a shame but if it's not working I can't let it in.